What is the Perfect Background for Calligraphy Text?

 Here’s another example so you can see how I have to figure out where where your calligraphy text will fit best with the photography you’ve chosen.

 Now you know how to pick the perfect background image for your calligraphy!
 Believe me, you will be happy you put in this effort when you see the final result.
-Click here, or on any of the photos to get started with an inquiry.
+Click here to get started with your order, or just ask questions.

 How To Take A Great Photograph